-Business – Jill White, Every Wednesday afternoon 1–5pm
+Business – Jill White, Every Tuesday 9am–1pm and Wednesday 1–5pm

 Jill White joined the Research and Innovation Office team in 2010 having been involved in coaching, mentoring and advising start ups and existing businesses for a number of years.